-I have been curating news for over 12 years now, and came up with the idea of curation back in 2003, 2004, while developing our multi-tab browser solution.
-Back in 2001, before Chrome, Firefox and even before Internet Explorer had tabs, we released a multi-tab browser that allowed users to curate and manage access to hundreds of web destinations with ease.
-The curated information was on the user’s computer, so the thought from the beginning was, how do you share this information with others?
+This is the story and inspiration behind our news curation tool.
+We started working on ways to curate and share information back in 2001.
+Before browsers had tabs, we released a multi-tab browser called “optimal Desktop” that allowed users to curate and manage access to hundreds of web destinations with ease.
+The curated information was on the users computer, so the thought from the beginning was, how do you share this information with others?